topkecleon/otouto/README.md

 [Public Bot](http://telegram.me/mokubot) | [Official Channel](http://telegram.me/otouto) | [Bot Development Group](http://telegram.me/BotDevelopment)

-otouto is a plugin-based, IRC-style bot written for the [Telegram Bot API](http://core.telegram.org/bots/api).
-Originally written in February of 2015 as a set of Lua scripts to run on [telegram-cli](http://github.com/vysheng/tg), otouto was open-sourced and migrated to the bot API later in June that year.
+otouto is a plugin-based, IRC-style bot written in Lua for the [Telegram Bot API](http://core.telegram.org/bots/api).

 otouto (including all plugins and documentation) is free software; you are free to redistribute it and/or modify it under the terms of the GNU Affero General Public License, version 3.
 See **LICENSE** for details.